 Once weed seedlings start to appear outside, it shows the ground is warm enough for sowing hardy seeds, but you can always start seeds off early in seed trays on windowsills or in a protected environment such as a greenhouse or polytunnel.
 Many annuals, perennials and herbs can be grown easily from seed and it’s the cheapest way to fill your garden, pots or balcony with plants.
 Seeds need moisture, warmth and oxygen to germinate; they don’t need fertilizer at this stage of their development.
 Fill a seed tray, small pot or any recycled container such as a tin or yoghurt pot with drainage holes, with seed or multipurpose compost.
 For plants that enjoy dryer conditions add some horticultural grit to the mix.
 Tamp or press the compost down to form a firm surface for the seeds to sit on.
 Scatter seeds thinly onto the compost, most seeds will need a thin covering, so cover to about the same depth as the seed either with compost or grit.
 For smaller seeds this is just below the surface, larger seeds may need to be planted more deeply with a wider spacing.
 Once covered, water the surface well and cover the container with a purpose made lid or a transparent plastic bag.
 This will retain the moisture and the compost should not need watering again until the seedlings have appeared.
 Check the seed tray each day and once the seedlings appear, take off the cover.
 If the cover is left on the seedlings may rot.
 From now on the seeds will need regular watering, if sunny this may mean more than once a day to prevent the compost drying out.
 Once the seedlings have two sets of leaves they can be ‘pricked out’, the soil is loosened and they need to be gently lifted, holding onto a leaf not the stem, and potted singly in small pots.
 They will be vulnerable and may wilt at this stage but careful monitoring for a few days should mean they grow into healthy plants than can be transplanted into larger pots, window boxes or the garden.

 Weeding can be done carefully with a hand fork, loosening the soil around annual weeds to pull them out and digging more deeply around perennial weeds, perhaps with a ‘daisy grubber’ to try to get rid of the entire root.
 Weeds can also be removed with a hoe by pushing the blade against the plant and cutting it off just above the soil.
 Perennial weeds will not be killed in this way, as the plant will regrow from the remaining root, but over time it will prevent the plant photosynthesizing and it will weaken and eventually die off.
+If the ground is still very wet try to work from boards to prevent damaging the soil structure.
 Start weeding now and catch them while they are young, it will help later in the spring when the warmer weather encourages faster growth.

 At this time of year slugs can have a field day on fresh young leaves, particularly when the weather is warm and humid.
 As perennials begin to grow, they are particularly vulnerable, slugs may make a meal of them before you have a chance to notice they are there.
 Hostas, salvias, delphiniums, gerberas, sweet peas, dahlias and many others are at risk.
 Slugs are soft bodied creatures, they mostly feed at night but their tell tale slime trails indicate their presence.

 It is impossible to fully control slugs as so many live in our gardens, however there are many forms of control.
 Simply going out at night with a torch and picking them off your vulnerable plants works well.
 Nemaslug, a biological control, which specifically attacks molluscs and does no harm to other creatures, is available to water onto soil.
-Traps and barriers too can help; an empty half grapefruit skin or a jam jar full of cheap beer and sunk into the soil will attract slugs, these then need to be emptied regularly.
+Traps and barriers can help too; an empty half grapefruit skin or a jam jar full of cheap beer and sunk into the soil will attract slugs, these then need to be emptied regularly.
 Copper tape around pots, crushed eggshell or prickly stems from plants such as brambles form barriers that slugs, with their soft bodies, dislike crossing.
+Newer eco friendly pellets made from sheep wool are now available and surrounding plants with bits of fleece can also form a protective barrier.
 Encouraging wildlife of the kind that likes to eat slugs by providing suitable habitat will help control populations.
 Some birds, frogs and toads, hedgehogs, ground beetles and slow worms all enjoy feeding on slugs.

 When choosing plants make sure you check the soil and aspect of the site.
 Is your soil sandy or clayey, is the position sunny or shady?
 Balconies can be inhospitable with both cold winds and strong sun so make sure you choose robust plants for these.
 Different plants are adapted to grow well in particular situations and will do less well if put in the wrong place, plant labels and nurseries will give you the information you need to select the right plants for the right place.
 When choosing to group plants together think about ‘seasons of interest’, choose plants with different flowering times so you have variety throughout the year.
 Select plants for pollinators, particularly flowers that provide nectar at times of the year when other flowering plants are scarce.
 Think about a colour scheme, leaf texture and scent.